morse-simulator/morse/doc/morse/tutorials.rst

 Basic MORSE user interface
 --------------------------

-The commands to launch the simulator and the basic controls are explained in this section.
+The next tutorial describes precisely how to launch the MORSE simulation, and how to basically interact with him.

 .. toctree::